 Do I have metal sensitivity?

 Do certain earrings leave your lobes red and sore?
 What about red marks and rashes left from necklaces and rings?
-If you answered yes, you might be allergic to the metal nickel, one of the most common skin allergies.
+If you answered yes, you might be allergic to the metal nickel, one of the most common skin allergies to a metal with as many as one in five people being allergic.
 Nickel is used in the base metal of costume/fashion jewelry, and then plated with silver or gold.
 When people think they’re allergic to gold or fine jewelry, nickel is almost always to blame.
 Irritation will show up right where the jewelry made contact with your skin and can develop out of nowhere at any age.
 It’s thought to be more common in women, but this may just be because women are more likely to wear jewelry.
 Although allergy to metals other than nickel could be possible, it’s extremely rare.

 What ring metals are hypoallergenic?

 Platinum and palladium are both hypoallergenic jewelry grade precious metals.
 Platinum is a durable metal in a sleek, silver hue that will never tarnish or corrode.
 Palladium is naturally white with a soft grey tint and is smoother and more malleable than gold.
 18- 24 karat golds can also be a good option, as they contain little to no alloys.
 An alloy is a metal created by combining two or more metals.

 You’re probably familiar with platinum, the oft-name dropped highly valued metal used in luxury fine jewelry, but most don’t know that it’s great for sensitive skin.
 A “noble metal” because of its resistance to corrosion, platinum also resists tarnishing and oxidizing.
 Simply put: it’s hard to dull its shine or damage its beauty.
 Beyond good looks, platinum is super durable and perfect for active lifestyles.

 Hypoallergenic Engagement Rings: Palladium